dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson3_functions_domain_range.md

 **Activity: "Is It a Function?"
 Game**

 Instructions:
-1. Create a table with these examples (or make up your own relevant to your teen's interests):
+1. Create a table with these examples (or make up your own relevant to your interests):

 | Relation | Description | Function? |
 |----------|-------------|-----------|